 b.
 Even if they are "different" they still deserve your full love and support c.
 Sexual orientation and gender identity are hard-wired before birth.
 There is nothing you can do about it.
 This is long-settled science, no matter what your pastor says.

 d.
-Gender identity (transgender) disorders are now thought to be a true medical birth defect, and the evidence is strong f.
+Atypical gender identity (transgender) is now thought by some researchers to be a true medical birth defect, and evidence seems to support this view f.
 Relabeling won't help much - (i.e. calling a disabled student "differently abled.")
 Every label of this sort will eventually acquire a negative connotation - we're going to run out of accurate descriptions if we change them all the time.
 It's how you treat them that's important.

 This is a copyrighted work - If you would like to be able to use this outline outside of what's permissible under Fair Use rules, please visit the Downloads page for details.